-§20-5-320, MCA.
-Attendance with discretionary approval

-For fiscal year 2024, review compliance with sections (2) - (5) of this statute, specifically ensuring attendance agreements are completed with signatures, on file, and shared with the appropriate district.
-Non-resident students who do not have a completed attendance agreement may not be included in the district's ANB count.
+20-5-320, MCA.
+Out-of-district attendance by parent or guardian request with no extenuating circumstances.
+For fiscal year 2025, review compliance with sections (2) - (4) of this statute, specifically ensuring attendance agreements are completed with signatures, on file, and shared with the appropriate district.
+Non-resident students who do not have a complete attendance agreement may not be included in the district's ANB count.

-§20-5-324, MCA.
+20-5-324, MCA.
 Tuition report and payment provisions

-Section 5 was amended in 2013 to allow a district to permissively levy for special education costs for in-district students.
+Districts may permissively levy for tuition costs for students leaving the district to attend an out of district school and special education costs for in-district and out of district students.
 Please pay special attention to section (4)(a)(iii), which limits the amount a district may levy for educating a child with disabilities.
 To assist districts with the calculation of the levy amount there is a calculator available on the OPI Tuition and Attendance website.
 Districts may levy actual costs in the year after attendance or estimated costs in the year of attendance.
 If there is a levy in the year of attendance, districts need to re-calculate the levy at the end of the year using actual costs and adjust the next year's levy accordingly.
 Please verify that districts using this calculation have:

-- 1) calculated on a per-student basis (rather than total special education cost); and, - 2) that any estimated levy was recalculated at the end of the year; and, - 3) that any estimated levy adjustments were made to the following year's levy.
+- 1) calculated on a per-student basis (rather than total special education cost); and, - 2) any estimated levy was recalculated at the end of the year; and, - 3) any estimated levy adjustments were made to the following year's levy.

-ARM 10.20.106 Students Placed in Education Programs
+ARM 10.20.106 Students Placed in Day School Education Programs